js-collection/xhr-perfect-model/readme.md

   })
   ```

-  if you want you can put the config outside and import it like this:
+  or, if you want, you can put the config outside and import it like this:

   ```js
   // into you xhr-config.js